 The department/school offering the minor determines the credit and course requirements.
 Gallatin has no standing in this process.
 Students must consult with the department/school offering the minor about course requirements and course substitution.
 (If you are approved to substitute a course, be sure to follow up with the department to ensure that they make the necessary changes to your record, i.e., degree requirements) In general you should use the Degree Progress on Albert to keep track of your minor and overall academic progress.

-To drop your minor, send an email to firstname.lastname@example.org; the email should include your name, your N number, and the name of the minor your minor.
-Please be advised that after dropping a minor from your record, the minor notation will still appear on your official transcript under all semesters that the minor was applied for.
+To drop your minor, send an email to email@example.com; the email should include your name, your N number, and the name of the minor.
+Please be advised that after dropping a minor from your record, the minor notation will continue to appear on your official transcript during the semesters in which you were enrolled in the minor.